tinganho/mantis/docs/View.md

 ###`void bindDOM()`
-`bindDOM()` will be called on instantiation of a class if the `root` element is currently present on the DOM. if not it will call during `render()` call.
+`bindDOM()` will be called on instantiation of a class if the `root` element is currently present on the DOM. if the `root` element is present on the DOM it will be called during the `render()` call.
 Best practice is to use jQuery's event delegation `on()` to bind all interactions with the DOM to the `View` object.

 ```javascript
   bindDOM : function() {